 In Boston, Hurricane Carol tore off the spire of the Old North Church.
 Donations from children across America rebuilt it the next year.

 National Guardsmen flew a planeload of dry ice to Boston for people who lost power and had no refrigeration.
 Gov. Christian Herter called up guardsmen in six Massachusetts towns to prevent looting.
-Cape Cod was evacuated, with 20,000 people leaving the peninsula.
+State officials then ordered the evacuation of Cape Cod, and 20,000 people left the peninsula.

-The storm damaged more than 10,000 homes, completely destroying 1,545.
-Another 3,000 boats and 3,500 automobiles were wrecked.
-Carol caused such destruction it was the first Atlantic hurricane name to be retired.
+Hurricane Carol wrecked another 3,000 boats and 3,500 automobiles.
+Carol caused such destruction that the weather service retired her name, the first ever for an Atlantic hurricane.
 It made a comeback 10 years later, only to be retired again.